 Phase II and AR testing for qualified elementary students will take place at each student's home campus between August 17th and 27th.
 Families of qualified students received emails with the specific date and time of their child's test, along with health and safety guideline and procedures for coming to the school building.
 Families will be notified via Skyward by the end of the day on September 10, 2020.Click on the topics below for commonly requested information.

 GATE AcademyGifted & Talented Services Information

-Kindergarten GT Parent Inventory 2020 (click on title) (Must be completed for Phase II testing)
+Kindergarten GT parent inventory 2020 (click on title) (Must be completed as part of phase II testing)

 Please complete registration and Parent Inventory for your student to participate in Phase II gifted/talented identification testing.Please use Google or another browser.
-Internet Explorer is not compatible.A parent inventory MUST be completed for students to participate.Please use Google or another browser as Internet Explorer is not compatible.Phase II FINAL GT Testing *new date TBD
+Internet Explorer is not compatible.Spring 2021 phase II & AR registration open April 5-9, 2021A parent inventory MUST be completed for students to participate.Please use Google or another browser as Internet Explorer is not compatible.Phase II & AR Testing

 Results Notification (mailed on or about): TBD